 These "FlipBooks" were developed by the Kansas Association of Teachers of Mathematics (KATM) and are a compilation of research, "unpacked" standards from many states, instructional strategies and examples for each standard at each grade level.
 The intent is to show the connections to the Standards of Mathematical Practices for the content standards and to get detailed information at each level.
-The Grade 6 Flipbook and the relevant portions of the Grade 7 Flipbook are interactive documents arranged by the content domains listed on the following pages.
-The BLUE links on each domain and standard will take you to specific information on that standard/domain within the Flipbook.
+The Grade 6 Flipbook is an interactive document arranged by the content domains listed on the following pages.
+The links on each domain and standard will take you to specific information on that standard/domain within the Flipbook.